Cottage Cheese Chocolate Mousse (Easy High Protein Dessert)

 Instructions

-- Add the cottage cheese to a high speed blender or food processor.
+1. Add the cottage cheese to a blender or food processor.

-- Add cocoa powder, sweetener, vanilla extract, and a pinch of salt.
+2. Add the cocoa powder, maple syrup or honey, vanilla extract, and a pinch of salt.

-- Serve immediately or chill for 30 minutes for a firmer texture.
+6. Serve immediately for a soft mousse, or chill for about 30 minutes if you prefer a thicker texture.

 Nutrition Information: